sujanshahi050/kapStore-WebApp/README.md

 # PROJECT MOTIVATION

-Build an e-commerce website as a side project to stay consistent with programming while on quarantine.
+Build an E-commerce website as a side project to stay consistent with programming while on quarantine.

-INSTALLATION:
+#